Distilled water, grain alcohol, Sanguinaria Root (Bloodroot) and Myrrh and pure, high-quality essential oils (see choices below)

 Breath Fresh [BF] blend: Peppermint, Birch, Spearmint

-Plague Defense [PD] blend: Clove, Lemon, Cinnamon Bark, Eucalyptus Radiata, Rosemary (The name, Plague Defense refers to HEO's blend of oils.
+Plague Defense [PD] blend: Clove, Lemon, Cinnamon Bark, Eucalyptus radiata, Rosemary ct verbenone (The name, Plague Defense refers to HEO's blend of oils.
 We realize this word is very similar to the word 'plaque,' which is what we want to avoid on teeth, but the similarity is merely coincidental.)
-The Plague Defense blend is formulated to help us avoid illness as one would want to avoid the "plague."
+The Plague Defense blend is formulated to help support our natural response to avoid illness as one would want to avoid the "plague."

 Suggested use: Swish in mouth after each meal for about 30 seconds, then discard.
-For tooth abscesses, hold mouthwash in mouth for several minutes every hour throughout the day.
+To ease tooth abscesses, hold mouthwash in mouth for several minutes every hour throughout the day.

 The main cause of cavities is the buildup of plaque, which is a thin, transparent film on the surface of the teeth.
 Plaque contains bacteria, and when it is not removed, it hardens into tartar, which leads to cavities in teeth and gingivitis (inflammation) of the gums.
 For tooth abscesses, some have reported benefit to holding the mouthwash in mouth for several minutes every hour throughout the day.